xybu/ugl-server/README.md

 ```

 Notes:
-* `data.data.count` is the number of groups in the list, and `data.data.groups` is the list of groups.
+* `data.count` is the number of groups in the list, and `data.groups` is the list of groups.
 * Notice how the `description` is HTML encoded for security's sake.
 A client may need to decode it to display the text.
 * `users` is a sub-array whose structure is `role` => `members`.
+* Group preference fields will not list in the array.
+To get the group preference, the request must be an admin requesting the group info (see getInfo API).

 #### Associated Errors
 * 1 - You should log in to perform the request (At least one of POST fields `user_id` and `ugl_token` is missing)